 Bicycle Rules: All bikes must be locked in the racks provided on campus.
 Bikes may not be ridden on school grounds.
 Students riding bikes must walk their bikes between the street and the bike racks before and after school.
 In accordance with state law, a helmet must be worn at all times while riding a bike to and from school.
+Students riding e-bikes need to follow the rules outlined by Marin County and the police departments.
 Students are encouraged to use a good lock for security.
 Bikes left overnight on campus run a high risk of being stolen - please do not leave bicycles overnight.